chameleon-ai/webm-for-4chan/README.md

 Use external subtitles:\
 `python webm_for_4chan.py input.mkv --sub_file "input.en.ssa"`

-Use `--auto_crop` to crop black bars out with automatic detection.
+Use `--auto_crop` to crop using automatic edge detection.

 By default, the script renders up to 6MiB with sound.\
 To render up to 4MiB with sound, use `--mode gif`\